My Year in Review – Looking Back on 2014 WPCP: 049January 9, 2015 September 28, 2020 /

 The trip with Deanna was great and we both left excited about what Infusionsoft could do for our businesses.

-Unfortunately all it did was cost me more money and aggravation and we’ve both moved on to #hatchbuckhappiness (yes, I’m totally going to coin that term and make it a legitamate hashtag).
+Unfortunately, all it did was cost me more money and aggravation and we’ve both moved on to #hatchbuckhappiness (yes, I’m totally going to coin that term and make it a legitimate hashtag).

 Maui in May